Intermittent symmetry breaking and stability of the sharp Agmon--H\"ormander estimate on the sphere: Acknowledgements

 \section{Acknowledgements}

 GN and DOS are supported by the EPSRC New Investigator Award ``Sharp Fourier Restriction Theory'', grant no.\@ EP/T001364/1.
 DOS acknowledges partial support from the Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy -- EXC-2047/1 -- 390685813.
+The authors thank the anonymous referee for carefully reading the manuscript and valuable suggestions.